Rendering liquids in glass can be challenging, but with KeyShot 8's support for nested dielectrics it couldn't be more simple.

 Liquid / Air surface: Single surface where glass meets air, adding a meniscus is nice bonus

-We can then assign more advanced materials such as Glass (Solid) and Liquid to our surfaces, then define the correct IoR value for both the inside and outside as needed.
+You can then assign more advanced materials such as Glass (Solid) and Liquid to your surfaces, then define the correct IoR value for both the inside and outside as needed.
 The liquid material includes the ability to define not only the IoR for the inside, but for the outside as well.
 This is key, since it allows light to behave as it does in reality: travel through glass, then liquid, then back through glass with no gaps or interference.